Kooikerhondje

 General appearance

-Orange-red parti-coloured dog with a nearly square body with length slightly more than height at shoulders.
+A small, orange-red parti-coloured dog.
 High head carriage.
 An untrimmed coat with well-feathered tail.

 Head and skull